Category: Sculptures

 Bronze edition: 9 | Height: 32″

 “Metacomet”, son of Massasoit, who had welcomed the Pilgrims at the first Thanksgiving, lived to see his large territory dwindle in the face of the insatiable English appetite for land.
 Rather than submit to a humiliating subjugation he launched “King Philips War” (1675-1676).
-It was the last great …
+It was the …

 Continue reading